 Dr. Brad Wilson is a diplomate of the American Board of Physical Medicine and Rehabilitation, the American Board of Pain Medicine, and is a Fellow of the American Academy of Physical Medicine and Rehabilitation.
 Dr. Wilson specializes in the evaluation and treatment of non-surgical spinal and musculoskeletal disorders.
 Dr. Wilson’s goal for his patients is to reduce their pain while at the same time increase their level of function and quality of life.
 He accomplishes this through a comprehensive pain approach in which he utilizes physical therapy, orthotics, interventional pain procedures and pain medication management.

 Dr. Wilson completed medical school at Kansas City University of Medicine and Biosciences.
 He then completed his residency training in Physical Medicine and Rehabilitation at the University of Arkansas for Medical Sciences in Little Rock, AR.
 During his residency training he served as interim Chief Resident and also served on the GME resident council and was a member of the UAMS Sports Medicine interest group.
 After residency, Dr. Wilson completed an interventional pain and spine fellowship in Brentwood, TN.
 Dr. Wilson is specially trained in diagnostic and therapeutic spinal injections.
-Dr. Wilson also has a special interest in regenerative medicine, including stem cell therapy, platelet rich plasma therapy, and prolotherapy.
+Dr. Wilson also has a special interest in spinal cord stimulation as well as regenerative medicine, including stem cell therapy/Wharton’s Jelly, and prolotherapy.
 He also has two publications on fibromyalgia.

 Cheryl Gazley, ANP-BC graduated from Tennessee State University in 2015 with her Masters in Family Nurse Practitioner.
 She earned her BSN from Austin Peay State University.
 Cheryl has two sons and one granddaughter and lives in Nashville.
 Her hobbies include running.